 The notion of alchemical transformation has leaked slowly into my own work.
 The power of the elemental: physical, emotional and spiritual to change the state, the molecular morphology of us or of objects is fascinating to me.
 Through teaching, investigation and travel I try to grapple with the ideas of transformation and displacement.
-I endeavor to examine the friction between stillness and motion, biomechanics and engineering, organic elemental change and inorganic human influence.
+I examine the friction between stillness and motion, biomechanics and engineering, organic elemental change and inorganic human influence.
 I am fascinated by the way our lives (like the laws of physics) make way for others, otherness and the complications of modern life.
 The act of physical or emotional transformation and displacement presents varying levels of discomfort, revelation, emptiness and yearning.
 I continue to try and capture these moments in my work.
-I like to explore the spaces between objects, between science and nature, biology and machines, design and evolution, natural and industrial.
+I like to create physical and simple images and sculptures that are both familiar and unidentifiable using objects and archives as inspiration and narrative.